lafinsd/wigbCLITool/README.md

 OUTPUT

 	The original input file is left untouched.
 The tool creates two output files and leaves them in the same folder as the input file.
-If the input filename is 			‘myIndexFile.txt’ the first resulting output file will be called
+If the input filename is 'myIndexFile.txt’ the resulting output file will be called ‘BlkUpld_myIndexFile.txt’.
-	‘BlkUpld_myIndexFile.txt’.
 That is, the prefix ‘BlkUpld_’ will be added to the input file name.
 This file is the result of the tool processing and should be used as the Bulk Upload source file for iGigBook.